Online Master’s in Regulatory Science Programs – Medical Device, Food & Pharmaceutical Regulatory Affairs

 - Expected Time to Completion: 24 months

 George Washington University offers several graduate degree options relating to regulatory affairs.
-These programs include a master of science in health sciences (MSHS) program and a graduate certificate.
-Both programs can be completed entirely online with no on-campus residencies required.
+These programs include a master’s of science in health sciences (MSHS) program and a graduate certificate.
+Both programs can be completed entirely online, and no on-campus residencies are required.
 These programs provide graduates with the expertise to manage the regulatory process for clinical research.

-To apply, students must have a bachelor’s degree with at least a 3.0 GPA in a subject related to a medical field as well as relevant work experience in healthcare or clinical institutions.
+To apply, students must have a bachelor’s degree with at least a 3.0 GPA in a subject related to the medical field and relevant work experience in healthcare or clinical institutions.

 Graduates will be ready to take up roles such as regulatory affairs specialists, compliance managers, and quality managers.